theerud/conductor/templates/workflow.md

     - **Step 10.2: Write Plan:** Write the updated content back to `plan.md`.

 11. **Commit Plan Update:**
+    - **Guard:** Before committing, ensure only `conductor/` artifacts are staged; if other files are staged, unstage them and halt until staging is clean.
     - **Action:** Stage the modified `plan.md` file.
     - **Action:** Commit this change with a descriptive message (e.g., `conductor(plan): Mark task 'Create user model' as complete`).
+    - Confirm the index is clean (`git status --porcelain` should be empty) before proceeding.

 ### Phase Completion Verification and Checkpointing Protocol